Galaxy Note 10 Plus: Camera improvements make a mark

-I've learned even more about the Galaxy Note 10 Plus after another day of testing which focused on observing the battery life, efficacy of the in-screen fingerprint reader and comparing night mode photo quality from the Note 10's camera to the Huawei P30 Pro and Google Pixel 3, the two best-in-class expressions of dedicated night mode so far.
+I've learned even more about the Galaxy Note 10 Plus after another day of testing, which focused on observing the battery life, efficacy of the in-screen fingerprint reader and comparing the Note 10's night mode photo quality to the Huawei P30 Pro and Google Pixel 3, the two best-in-class expressions of dedicated night mode so far.
 It's only been four days since I first unboxed the Note 10 Plus, but so far I'm liking what I see.

 So far, the Note 10 Plus is shaping up to be beautiful, thanks to its colorful beguiling backing and more svelte and sophisticated design than the Galaxy Note 9.
 Its cameras, tools and features are beginning to present as a complete package that's fun and satisfying to use.
 But I'm struggling with the button placement and the missing headphone jack, and I have some questions about a few new features.
 Read on for details.